department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

     },

     'some-other-page': ({ afterHook, pathname }) => {
-      // Do whatever you need in the "main body" of the hook,
+      // Do whatever you need to in the "main body" of the hook,
       // which replaces the default autofilling behavior. cy.log(`Look, I'm on ${pathname}!`);